flano-yuki/draft-yuki-ntp-dns-record/draft-yuki-ntp-dns-record.md

 This document defines a new NTP DNS Resource Record, similar in concept to the HTTPS DNS Resource Record specified in [RFC9460].

-This record enables an NTP server to indicate, via DNS, the versions ofthe NTP protocol it supports prior to the initiation of any NTP message exchange.
+This record enables an NTP server to indicate, via DNS, the versions of the NTP protocol it supports prior to the initiation of any NTP message exchange.

 --- middle